Introduction

 Here’s what we’ll be replacing.
-About $30 at the local parts store scored me a ball in a socket, a spring, and a seal; hardly seems worth it but you gotta do what you gotta do!
+About $30 at the local parts store scored me a ball in a socket, a spring, and a seal; hardly seems worth it but you have to do what you have to do!
 It’s also recommended that you replace both the u-joints at the CV end of the shaft during this project since they both have to come out anyway.

 Start by removing the drive shaft (block tires, set parking brake, disconnect negative battery cable…you know the drill).
 MARK THE POSITIONS of the flange, center yoke, and drive line so they can be installed in the same position.
 This is crucial to maintain the balance of the drive line.